People are usually in one of two minds about writing a birth plan, or as some prefer to call it, their ‘birth intentions’ or ‘birth preferences’.

 “Data for subgroups of low-risk, high-risk, pre-term pregnancies and high quality trials were consistent with overall results.
 Access to fetal blood sampling did not appear to influence the difference in neonatal seizures nor any other pre-specified outcome.”

-You can read the full report HERE
+You can read the full report here.

 So being armed with this sort of information can really help your plans for birth, as you will know a bit more about the facts, feel more confident and can respond or make a decision accordingly.

-5. Read Other’s Birth Plans For Inspiration
+#5: Read Other’s Birth Preferences For Inspiration

 If you are having trouble writing your Birth Intentions, you can download a copy I offer to all of my Birth Support clients; so far all have used it and edited it a little to their liking.
 Edit it as much as you feel necessary – this is your birth, not someone else’s.

-6. Surround Yourself With The Right People
+#6: Surround Yourself With The Right People

 Its very important to surround yourself with the people who will have your best interests and birth intentions at heart.

-It’s no good having a very low or no intervention birth plan when you have made choices which are not in line with that, for example, giving birth at a private hospital or an Obstetrician with a high intervention rate.
-The lowest rates of intervention happens at home with private midwives and with midwifery-led care, and the highest rates of intervention happen in private hospitals with private Obstetricians.
+It’s no good having a very low or no intervention birth plan when you have made choices which are not in line with that, for example, giving birth at a private hospital or an obstetrician with a high intervention rate.
+The lowest rates of intervention happens at home with private midwives and with midwifery-led care, and the highest rates of intervention happen in private hospitals with private obstetricians.
 However this is not to say that you can’t have a natural birth in a hospital – you just need to prepare yourself and your support team very well and be prepared to firmly stand your ground.

 © Copyright 2006 by Kelly Winder, All Rights Reserved.
 Article may not be copied in part or full without written permission.